 Buying or setting up a garage business

-Setting up as a trader will mean costs, for stock, insurance, and a website, premises and staff as well as your equipment.
-Whatever the scale of your business plans, getting the necessary funding can be a challenge, as many lenders are often wary of startups Most prefer to see existing trading records as the basis of their decision making process.
+Setting up as a trader will mean costs - for stock, insurance, and a website, premises and staff, as well as your equipment.
+Whatever the scale of your business plans, getting the necessary funding can be a challenge, as many lenders are often wary of start-ups and most prefer to see existing trading records as the basis of their decision making process.

 We can also find solutions if you want to buy an existing business.
-Although the costs may be much higher than those required for a startup, the ability to demonstrate profitability can help secure finance.
+Although the costs may be much higher than those required for a start-up, the ability to demonstrate profitability can help secure the finance you need.
 One solution for acquiring a business with existing assets is a ‘jigsaw’ finance deal, which uses a variety of funding types to provide the most cost effective funding for each aspect of your finance needs.

 Asset Finance - providing the equipment you need

-Asset finance solutions let you spread the costs of your equipment.
-They include a range of funding types,al with the big advantage of having the lending secured on the assets themselves.
-This means that the lender can simply repossess them if you don’t keep up repayments, reducing the risk to them and hence the cost to you.
+Asset Finance solutions let you spread the costs of your equipment.
+They include a range of funding types, all with the big advantage of having the lending secured on the assets themselves.
+This means that the lender can simply repossess them if you don’t keep up repayments, reducing the risk to them and, hence, the cost to you.